 Ghorepani Poon Hill Trek

-Ideal for those short on time but still desiring panoramic Himalayan vistas, the Ghorepani Poon Hill Trek is a spectacular teahouse trek that can’t be missed.
-Often labeled as Nepal’s most stunning viewpoint, Poon Hill deliver eye-popping sunrise panoramas of Dhaulagiri, Annapurna, and Machhapuchhre visible from a single spot.
+For those seeking a quick yet unforgettable Himalayan adventure, the Ghorepani Poon Hill Trek is an essential experience.
+Often regarded as one of Nepal’s most breathtaking viewpoints, Poon Hill offers stunning sunrise vistas of Dhaulagiri, Annapurna, and Machhapuchhre—all visible from a single location.

-Starting from Nayapul, the route follows the ridges above the Kali Gandaki River Valley, past local villages inhabited by Gurung, Magar, and other ethnic tribes.
-After an overnight stop in Ghorepani village, rise before dawn for the short hike up to Poon Hill at 10,500 ft (3,210 m).
+Starting from Nayapul, the trek follows scenic ridges above the Kali Gandaki River Valley, passing through picturesque villages inhabited by the Gurung, Magar, and other ethnic communities.
+After an overnight stop in Ghorepani, wake up early to hike up to Poon Hill at 3,210 meters (10,500 ft).

 Trek Facts